For this post I will start off with part one, mental issues and my disability.

 I saw my doctor and finally talked to him about this expensive medication for my constipation that is not covered.

 I asked him if he had any alternatives, and talked to him about the Special Authority Approval form (that is for getting certain medications covered) and he said that maybe the cost would be worth it.
 So when I told him the price just for this 60 day trial, even he said that that was a lot.
 My doctor also said he knew of no form for this medication, as it was brand new.
 (He then went to look it up, and found no such form for this particular medication.)
 So he told me to talk to the pharmacist to see if they knew something that he didn't about it being covered.
 And when I got there and asked the guy if he knew if there was a form for this medication, or if it was going to be covered, his response was that he has not heard of this medication ever being covered.
 That it was, as far as he knew, never going to be covered.
-Well FINALLY a couple years ago, the doctor I had at the time went through a place called the Compassion Care Program.
+Well FINALLY a couple years ago, the doctor (well nurse practitioner) I had at the time went through a place called the Compassion Care Program.
 It gets the whole clinic covered, so I don't have to pay.
 It took forever, and many doctors signature, but I was SO happy!
 The only issue is, every time I need a new prescription, the clinic has to reapply!
 At any rate, I started on the medication, knowing full well that the first few weeks would have horrible side effect, but found that I could not work it into my schedule, so another dead end.
 Alas, another issue I will just have to live with forever.
+(I will never ever go the medication route again, as there is no way to tell if it will even work, AND it is WAY to stressful, as you can tell with the aforementioned.)

 Let's skip forward now to a time where I can refer to what I have as IBS-C or Chronic Idiopathic Constipation.